daya-diaz/daya-diaz/README.md

 #### Working on

-By now I'm working to start my career at FullStack Designer.
+By now I'm working to start my career at Front-end Developer.

 #### Studying on

 - JavaScript
 - HTML & CSS
-- UX Design
+- ReactJS
 - UI Design

 #### Contact